• Published May 17, 2024

 “There’s only so much the human brain can handle,” says Graham.
 “If you work constantly without resting or incorporating movement into your day, you won’t be able to handle the bigger cognitive challenges.
 Your memory will suffer and you won’t be as creative.”

-You may already know about the connection between good health and leadership, but to reiterate: Optimal health and leadership effectiveness both start with foundational practices, such as movement, nutritious foods that fuel your brain, and a good night’s sleep — all of which help us regulate our emotions and process the events of the previous day.
+There’s a connection between good health and leadership: Optimal health and leadership effectiveness both start with foundational practices, such as movement, nutritious foods that fuel your brain, and a good night’s sleep — all of which help us regulate our emotions and process the events of the previous day.

 • TIP: Leaders’ actions cement the culture.
-If you model a focus on your own health as one of the keys to wellbeing — unplugging and taking real vacations from work (and encouraging others to do so too); creating boundaries around how late you respond to emails; and taking intentional steps like scheduling “walk-and-talk” meetings to increase your movement throughout the day — these all send a strong message of support for employee wellbeing to your direct reports, who are watching and learning from your behavior.
+If you make time for wellness and model a focus on your own health as one of the keys to wellbeing — unplugging and taking real vacations from work (and encouraging others to do so too); creating boundaries around how late you send emails; and taking intentional steps like scheduling “walk-and-talk” meetings to increase your movement throughout the day — these all send a strong message of support for employee wellbeing to your direct reports, who are watching and learning from your behavior.

 4. Agency.